MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/landing-zone-citrix/citrix-management-monitoring.md

 - Set your monitoring data retention to as short a period as possible for your business requirements.
 Most monitoring data is only useful for a short period of time.
 Save costs by not storing monitoring data long-term.
 Create an automation job to clean up stale data in your storage accounts.
 - Azure includes alerts for metrics, logs, service outages, planned maintenance, monthly cost, and security.
 Using alerts can be a life saver.
 This article provides many recommendations about alerts to create for your Citrix deployment.
 Implement the ones that make the most sense in your environment.
 Send critical alerts via SMS and email to ensure they're acted upon quickly.
 Set a reminder on your calendar each quarter to update the alert notification lists.
 - Monitoring and alerting on a metric comes with a monthly cost.
 Choose wisely which metrics to track.
 If you don't plan on taking action when an alert fires, then consider whether the metric has value.
-- Setup a custom dashboard for your Citrix resource groups and enable links to key services such as Sentinel, Service Health, Traffic Analytics, and Advisor.
-Include on the dashboard charts that show the performance of your ExpressRoute or VPN connections, your Cloud Connectors, and Citrix VDA hosts. to protect sensitive information, restrict dashboard access to only those individuals who need it..
+- Set up a custom dashboard for your Citrix resource groups and enable links to key services such as Sentinel, Service Health, Traffic Analytics, and Advisor.
+On the dashboard, include  charts that show the performance of your ExpressRoute or VPN connections, your Cloud Connectors, and Citrix VDA hosts.
+To protect sensitive information, restrict dashboard access to only those individuals who need it.
 - When troubleshooting an issue, look at multiple data sources to help correlate the symptoms to the root cause.
 For instance, if the average logon duration is high, you can view the metrics in Azure to determine where resource constraints exist.
 - Enabling Traffic Analytics and NSG logs is the best way to see if traffic is originating from unexpected locations.
 Using this information you can streamline your network communications.
 Use the information to create Azure policies that block inbound traffic from those unexpected locations.